codeactual/mainevent/README.md

 ### Display a real-time update with Web Notifications

 * Enable Desktop Notifications via Timeline drop-down menu.
-* Add the tag 'WebNotifyApi' to the event.
 * Required event attribute(s):
   * `WebNotifyApiBody`
     * OR `WebNotifyApiBodyAttr` to specify the attribute to use instead.